geneleaf/docs.geneleaf/Glossary.rst

     uninformative
         A negative test result in an individual where a clearly deleterious mutation has not been found in any family members.
 The genetic risk status of such an individual must be interpreted in the context of his or her personal and family history.
 Also called inconclusive and indeterminate.

-    User
-        GIMS supports authentication and access of individual user accounts.

     variable expression
         Variation in the manner in which a trait is manifested.
 When there is variable expressivity, the trait may vary in clinical expression from mild to severe.
 For example, the condition neurofibromatosis type 1 may be mild, presenting with café-au-lait spots only, or may be severe, presenting with neurofibromas and brain tumors.